mich4lang3l0/Bank-Customer-Profile-PowerBI/README.md

 Based on the analysis, the following trends were observed:

 1.  **Education vs. Income:** A strong positive correlation exists between education level and average income.
+But we have only 6 records about `Higher degree` so the result of analysis may not be reliable
 2.  **Age Structure:** The majority of customers fall into the middle-aged category (40-50 years old), representing the most financially active segment.
 3.  **Marital Status:** Married customers constitute the largest segment of the bank's portfolio.

 ## 📂 Files in this Repository

 - `Credit_cards_raport.pbix` - The Power BI source file.
 - `Credit_cards_raport.pdf` - Full static export of the report.

 Created by Michał Węglorz